Virus Dynamics with Behavioral Responses: Model

 Susceptible and infected individuals face the same decision problem.
 So, it will be without loss of generality to consider sequences of actions such that $q_S(t)=q_I(t)$ for all $t$, and any such sequence is characterized by $(q_S(t),q_R(t))_{t=0}^{\infty}$.

-A sequence of action profiles is an equilibrium if individuals choose activity levels to maximize flow payoffs at all times, given the population disease state and others' actions: \begin{defin} An \textbf{equilibrium} given initial conditions $(S(0),I(0),R(0))$ is a sequence of action profiles $(q_S(t), q_R(t))_{t=0}^{\infty}$ such that for all $t$
+An equilibrium is a sequence of action profiles and population disease states with individuals choosing activity levels to maximize flow payoffs at all times, given the population disease state and others' actions, and the disease states following the dynamics described above: \begin{defin} An \textbf{equilibrium} given initial conditions $(S(0),I(0),R(0))$ is a sequence of action profiles and shares $(q_S(t), q_R(t), S(t), I(t), R(t))_{t=0}^{\infty}$ such that for all $t \geq 0$

 \end{defin}